- 1 Top 5 Best TVs for Gaming Compared

 - Gaming televisions work well in nearly any screen size.
 If you naturally sit close to the TV while using your gaming console, you may not want a TV that’s too large, or you’ll have a hard time seeing the edges of the screen clearly during game play.

 - OLED and LED-LCD are the two primary display technologies in large screen televisions, although OLED TVs are rare, as only LG manufactures OLED units currently.
+Learn more about the best oled tvs.

 - You have two options in large screen televisions when it comes to resolution, HD and 4K.
 As most gaming consoles currently do not support a higher resolution than HD, you don’t need a 4K TV for gaming.
 However, you may want 4K resolution for other programming.